pandiaraajan-hub/translate/replit.md

 This is a full-stack voice-to-voice translation application built with a React frontend and Express.js backend.
 The app provides automatic real-time translation between English, Tamil, Chinese, Malay, Hindi, Bengali, Spanish, and Arabic languages using the Google Translate API.
 It features click-to-start/click-to-stop recording with automatic speech-to-speech translation, enhanced mobile responsiveness, and seamless mobile touch event handling - designed for streamlined voice-only communication with "Pandi Tech" branding.

-**Status: IPHONE-FOCUSED DEVELOPMENT** - iPhone translation working on first touch as of January 29, 2025.
-Focus exclusively on iPhone compatibility without modifications for other devices.
-Working on fixing subsequent touch recording issues for iPhone-only usage.
+**Status: IPHONE TRANSLATION COMPLETED** - iPhone voice-to-voice translation fully working as of January 29, 2025.
+All recordings, translations, and audio playback functioning perfectly on iPhone Safari.
+Multiple language pairs tested successfully.

 ## User Preferences